jaz303/template-anything/README.md

     $ ta jaz303/site-template projects/my-new-site

-## Creating a template
+## Usage - creating a template

-## Example plan.tpl
+To create a template all you need to do is create a directory structure containing your template, (optionally) add a `plan.tpl` declaring the operations to be performed when the template is invoked, and then upload it to a publicly-accessible Git URL.

+If `plan.tpl` is omitted the default behaviour is to copy the contents of the template to the target directory.

+Here's an example `plan.tpl`:

 ```
 inputs:

 # Get project name from the user
+# The response will be stored in $project_name
 prompt project_name, prompt: "Project name: ",
                      default: "site-template"

 # Ask user if they'd like to create a git repo
+# The response will be stored in $create_repo
 yesno create_repo, prompt: "Create git repo?",
                    default: 1

 actions:

 # Copy everything from 'contents', within the template directory,
 # to the target directory.
+This directive is using positional,
+# rather than named, parameters.
+The default destination for
+# tree is the target directory so in this case it doesn't need
+# to specified.
 tree contents

 # Perform in-place template substitions to the file package.json,
-# located within the target directory
+# located within the target directory.
+All variables are available
+# when performing template substitutions.
 template inplace: package.json

 # Shell command!
 shell "npm install"

-# Check to see if user wanted to create a git repo...
+# Conditional blocks are supported; we only want to create a git
+# repo if the user requested it:
 if $create_repo then
   # ... if they did, copy in a .gitignore file...
     copy optional/gitignore, .gitignore